Ingila185/kollegio-backend/Readme.md

 # Kollegio Assessment Backend

-A simple Node.js backend using Express and MongoDB to fetch user data from an external API, log each request to a database, and provide endpoints to retrieve both user data and request logs.
+A modular Node.js backend using Express and MongoDB to fetch user data from an external API, log each request to a database, and provide endpoints to retrieve both user data and request logs.

 ## Features

 - Fetches users from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users)
 - Logs each `/users` request (success or failure) to MongoDB
 - Provides an endpoint to retrieve all request logs
-- Simple middleware-based architecture
+- Organized using Express routers and middleware for scalability

 ## Requirements

 - [Node.js](https://nodejs.org/) (v16+ recommended)
-- [MongoDB](https://www.mongodb.com/) (running locally on default port)
+- [MongoDB](https://www.mongodb.com/) (running locally or via Atlas)

 ## Setup